tomasbjerre/violation-comments-to-github-gradle-plugin/README.md

 You can have a look at [violations-test](https://github.com/tomasbjerre/violations-test/pull/2) to see what the result may look like.

+The merge must be performed in order for the commented lines in the PR to match the lines reported by the analysis tools!

 It supports:
  * [_AndoidLint_](http://developer.android.com/tools/help/lint.html)
  * [_Checkstyle_](http://checkstyle.sourceforge.net/)